 Music Flows From Heaven To Heal The Heart And Sooth The Mind

 “There is something very wonderful about music.
 Words are wonderful enough; but music is even more wonderful.
 It speaks not to our thoughts as words do; it speaks through our hearts and spirits, to the very core and root of our souls.
-Music soothes us, stirs us up, it puts noble feelings in us, it can make us cringe; and it can melt us to tears;. and yet we have not idea how.
+Music soothes us, stirs us up, it puts noble feelings in us, it can make us cringe; and it can melt us to tears; and yet we have no idea how.
 It is a language by itself, just as perfect in its ways as speech, as words, just as blessed” – Charles Kingsley

-When I write poetry I hear music in my head.
+When I write poetry, I hear music in my head.
 It can be a current song, or just snippets of songs that kind of meld together, but I hear music.
 It’s like the words in each line have to conform in some way to the music in my head.
-One of my “some day I’m going to do” things is to learn to play the piano.
+One of my “someday I’m going to do” things is to learn to play the piano.
 I really want to understand the music from the heart and soul level.
 I think I could be a song writer as poems seem to be a step away from lyrics.
 But it is one of those dreams that always plays second fiddle to whatever is currently creating the passion in my life.

 “Music touches us emotionally, where words alone can’t” – Johnny Depp

 I love movie soundtracks from my favorite movies.
 Star Wars, Lord of the Rings, Star Trek – epic movies that you can watch over and over again.
 The soundtracks for each of the series have some of the same themes within them from movie to movie, and they have some new music.
 Lord of the Rings for example has a specific melody for when the hobbits are involved.
 When I listen to the soundtracks I remember the scenes they are attached to.
 Battle scenes, scenes when a beloved character is killed, scenes with love, joy, sorrow, and death.
 Without even knowing a movie you can listen to the soundtrack and you know what emotion is happening on the movie.